Elshara/Filegate/README.md

 Admins can change both the value and the delegation policy for each entry.
 Non-admins may update a setting only when delegation grants them access.

+The default dataset includes branding-oriented controls such as **Default Theme** (the preset applied to new visitors) and **Theme Personalisation Policy** (whether members can override palette tokens from their settings page).

 ## Asset configuration & setup

 Every PHP, CSS, JSON, JS, XML, and HTTP controller is catalogued automatically through the asset configuration dataset.
 Administrators can open `/setup.php` to: